testsigmahq/testsigma-docs/src/pages/docs/agent/setup-on-windows-mac-linux.md

 <br>

 Next, you will have to register the agent.
-To Register the agent, refer to the section here: (https://docs.testsigma.com/images/setup-on-windows-mac-linux/)[#iv-register-the-testsigma-agent]
+To Register the agent, refer to the section here: [Register the Testsigma agent](https://docs.testsigma.com/images/setup-on-windows-mac-linux/#iv-register-the-testsigma-agent)

 ---
 ##**III.
 Register The Testsigma Agent**

 ##**Checking Agent Running Status**